belastingdienst/opr-paas/docs/administrators-guide/olm-installation.md

 - one immutable OLM bundle image per release; and
 - one catalog image built from the source-controlled file-based catalog in this repository.

-Rollout is controlled by OLM channel membership, not by separate catalog tags per environment.
+Rollout is controlled by OLM channel membership.
 All clusters can use the same catalog image reference while subscribing to different channels.

 This means: